28 Aug How To Create Content For Your Website in 2020

 Another useful implementation is the tracking pixel.
-This is an HTML code snippet which is activated when a visitor enters to your website or clicks on from an email.
+This is an HTML code snippet that is activated when a visitor enters your website or clicks through from an email.
 This gives us insight into tracking user behavior and conversions.

 Through a tracking pixel, advertisers can earn data for online marketing, web analysis or email marketing.
 Various advertising platforms have tracking pixels, including Facebook, Twitter and LinkedIn.
 These and all other tracking pixels are installed the same way, and offer similar functionality.